Results 1 to 1 of 1

-Analyzing sets and building your skill set The theory
+Analyzing sets and building your skill set

 Have you ever thought about why some people have been in this community for a really long time, and still can’t open correctly?
 Ever wondered what separates one guy’s constant improvement from another guy’s struggle?
 Well it really boils down to one thing: how well you incorporate your experience to your skill set from what happens in field.

 What really determines your rate of progress from what you were (and are) to what you want to become is your ability to build your own skill up.
 Imagine that your skill level in pick-up (although this concept goes for every skill) is a brick wall - the bigger the more skillful you are.
 Every time you bring in new information and analyze this information you are adding a brick to your skill wall.
 But here’s the rub: in pick-up this has got to be information from experience and not something you’ve read about!
 This is why people fail in field… they have all this theory in their head but they don’t really know how to use it because they haven’t experienced it.
 They might think they know how and when to use it… but they don’t.
 Think of theoretic information as bricks lying right next to your skill wall ready to be put on your skill wall, but until you’ve really experienced using that theory in field… that brick won’t add to your skill level.
 It’s just not there yet.